k0m1d3v/SmartGate/README.md

 - Requests library (requests)
 - GPIO libraries for controlling the Raspberry Pi's servomotor (RPi.GPIO or pigpio)
 - A webcam connected to the Raspberry Pi
+- An Arduino UNO connected to the Raspberry Pi
 - A connected servomotor for gate control
 ### Server Side
 - Python 3.x